 Many handheld lasers utilize a fixed focus beam meaning you cannot alter the width or the intensity of the beam diameter.
 This is fine for burning experiments if your laser is high in power, but utilizing a pointer with a focusable adjustment lens will add much more beam control and allow you to actually increase the intensity by reducing the beam size and creating a great impact on your target.
 Look for lasers that have a focus adjustment option, where you typically turn left to widen the beam and reduce the heat intensity and turn to the right to reduce the beam diameter and increase the burning ability.
 This is critical for mW power units on the edge of the burning limit.

 4. Extra – Be SURE To Use Safety Goggles

-It should go without saying but using a high power laser, especially with the ability to burn, will require a bit more safety consideration then your everyday laser pen.
-Most high quality high power hand held lasers do come with a pair of safety goggles included, however if the one you’re considering does not (maybe look elsewhere), or simply add a pair of safety goggles to your order.
+It should go without saying but using a high-power laser, especially with the ability to burn, will require a bit more safety consideration than your everyday laser pen.
+Most high-quality high-power handheld lasers do come with a pair of safety goggles included, however, if the one you’re considering does not (maybe look elsewhere), or simply add a pair of safety goggles to your order.
 You cannot use standard UV protective sunglasses (this is another common misconception), as they don’t block the specific wavelength of laser light in the way certified laser safety equipment does.
-Using laser safety eye wear allows you to look at your target and the beam when, for example you may be cutting black electrical tape, you can actually track your movement in a straight line and increase the burning speed and reduce the time.
+Using laser safety eyewear allows you to look at your target and the beam when, for example, you may be cutting black electrical tape, you can actually track your movement in a straight line and increase the burning speed and reduce the time.
 This makes it a far more versatile and safe tool to use on a daily basis.